6 Tips to Planning Your Wedding Timeline

 Bridal party forming a “tunnel” for the Bride and Groom to run through

-A Vogue-style, thoughtfully posed photo of the entire bridal party
+A vogue-style, thoughtfully posed photo of the entire bridal party

 Three-generation shots focusing on the bride, her mom, and grandmothers’ hands and rings